-Before leaving the U.S., check with your local bank and credit card companies about fees for using your card overseas.
+Before leaving the US, check with your local bank and credit card companies about fees for using your card overseas.
 If the fees are hefty, consider withdrawing larger amounts of cash from the ATM and taking only what you need and keeping the rest in a safe place.
-Only use credit cards with high fees for big purchases or in emergencies.

-You should notify your bank and credit card companies that you are going abroad for an extended period of time, and inform them as to which countries you intend on traveling.
+You should notify your bank and credit card companies that you are going abroad for an extended period of time, and be sure to inform them as to which countries you intend on traveling.
 Otherwise, when they see charges on your card from a foreign country, they may assume that your card has been stolen and suspend your account.
 Keep a separate record of your credit card numbers and phone numbers of the companies so you can report theft or loss of your card quickly.